Looking for a vegan and paleo pumpkin bread recipe? Try this super easy and healthy almond flour chocolate chip pumpkin bread.

 - Pumpkin purée : you can either use canned pumpkin purée or homemade pumpkin purée (I just take cooked pumpkin or butternut squash and put it in the blender with the other liquid ingredients)

-- Almond flour : If you are intolerant / allergic to almonds, you can swap 1:1 almond flour with tigernut flour.
-If you don't know what tigernut flour is and want to learn about it click here.
+- Almond flour.
+I love to make this pumpkin bread with almond flour.
+But if you have a nut allergy or intolerance, you can swap 1:1 almond flour with tigernut flour.
+Yes tigernut is not a nut.
+If you don't know what tigernut flour is and want to learn about it you can read my complete guide to tigernut flour.

 - Arrowroot : it is a starch.
 If you are not cassava intolerant, you can substitute it with tapioca starch (also called tapioca flour).
 Other possible substitutions, only if you are not on the Paleo diet: you can use potato starch or corn starch instead of arrowroot.